Game of Life: Playing Real Monopoly in Property with Danny Ciarma

 I look back now and go, ‘Oh geez, why?
 If we had held those properties, they’d be worth a lot more.’
 But at the time, you feel as if you don’t want to take on too much debt, like you need to free it up and then convert it into different properties as you get them.

 A life-changing a-ha moment for Ciarma occurred while at university when he discovered the economics behind the property.

-There was one moment which I can recall which is more about property development.
-When I was at uni in my architecture course, we were in a class called Feasibility Studies and it was at the time when I really loved design, the built form, architecture – didn’t really know what I wanted to be a developer as such, it was more about being an architect.
-The lecturer put on the board a feasibility where he explained to us how you can calculate the gross area of a building and apply a building rate against that.
-You work out an efficiency, then you apply a sales rate against the saleable area, then you build up a feasibility and you work out a profit.
+There was one moment that I can recall which is more about property development.
+When I was at uni in my architecture course, we were in a class called Feasibility Studies and it was at the time when I really loved the design, the built form, architecture – didn’t really know what I wanted to be a developer as such, it was more about being an architect.
+The lecturer put on the board feasibility where he explained to us how you can calculate the gross area of a building and apply a building rate against that.
+You work out an efficiency, then you apply a sales rate against the saleable area, then you build up feasibility and you work out a profit.